-In 2016 Sam Neill won his first (Australian) Logie Award, after starring as real-life mining magnate Lang Hancock in mini-series House of Hancock.
-He went on to starring roles in mini-series Tutankhamun and Australian movies Sweet Country, directed by Samson and Delilah's Warwick Thornton, and Rams, based on an Icelandic hit about feuding farming brothers.
+In 2016 Sam Neill was nominated for a Logie Award, after starring as real-life mining magnate Lang Hancock in Aussie miniseries House of Hancock.
+Since then he has starred on TV's Tutankhamun and Invasion, plus Australian movies Sweet Country — directed by Samson and Delilah's Warwick Thornton— and Rams, based on an Icelandic hit about feuding farming brothers.
 Neill is also set to rejoin Sleeping Dogs director Roger Donaldson for The Guinea Pig Club, about pioneering WWll plastic surgeon Archibald McIndoe.

 Kelly Andrew, 'Kiwi vintner with a future in film' (Interview) - The Dominion Post, 27 July 2007, page B10

 Dominic Corry, 'Happy hunting grounds' (Interview) - The NZ Herald (View liftout), 18 March 2012, page 5

 Lisa de Moraes, 'Sam Neill Spends Year Correcting History in 'The Pacific: In The Wake of Captain Cook' - TCA' (Interview) Deadline website.
 Loaded 8 February 2009.
 Accessed 17 September 2020

 Kris Herbet, 'Sam's Place' (Interview) - bg issue 12, Winter 2010, page 20